JRCSTU/wltp/README.rst

     >>> df.to_csv('cycle_run.csv')                                                      # doctest: +SKIP

-For information on the model-data, check the schema:
+For information on the model-data, check its JSON-schema:

 .. doctest::